FREQUENTLY ASKED QUESTIONS

 How often do you perform?

 Frequently, in all sorts of venues and often at short notice.
-We aim to be available for all community events.
-The choirs made more than 20 appearances in 2011.
+We like to be available for community events.
 There is no compulsion to perform, but most members enjoy it and we often find our performances develop into a social occasion.

 What does it cost?

 South Devon Singers is a registered charity.
 We pay our musical director (and his substitutes when he is away) and we hire a conductor and other professionals for concerts on occasions.
 We have venue hire to pay, public liability insurance, a piano to maintain and lots of music to print.

 Our charges are:-*